mattco98/matlab-matrix-transformations/README.md

      0     0     0     1
 ```

 Because Translations are significantly easier than rotations, the `Translation` and `TranslationBuilder` interfaces are a bit simpler.
-Most notably, you can access the `TranslationBuilder` through the `.builder()` method of `Translation`. `Translation` does provide the `.loc()` and `.glob()` methods, but because local and global translations are equivalent with no translation, they are only there to maintain consistency with `Rotation`.
+Most notably, you can access the `TranslationBuilder` through the `.builder()` method of `Translation`. `Translation` does provide the `.loc()` and `.glob()` methods, but because local and global translations are equivalent with no rotation, they are only there to maintain consistency with `Rotation`.

 Additionally, `.matrix()` is the only method that returns a result from a `TranslationBuilder` instance.

-### Rotation and Translation
+#### Rotation and Translation

 To facilitate the mixing of rotations and translations, the `RotationBuilder` class has a `.translate()` method which passes the current transformation matrix to an instance of `TranslationBuilder` and returns it.
 The same is true about the `.rotate()` method of `TranslationBuilder`